 - Use a pencil to trace the design.
 Press firmly, but not hard enough to puncture the paper.
 Be sure that the papers do not shift while you are tracing – you can use a few pieces of tape to secure them.

-(aka printable sticky-back water-soluble stabilizer)
+MAGIC METHOD (aka printable sticky-back water-soluble stabilizer)

 This is by far the easiest and most precise method.
-It is a little pricey (usually about $1 per sheet) but I've gotten such great results with this material, I think it is worth the cost.
+It is a little pricier (usually about $1 per sheet) but I've gotten such great results with this material, it is definitely worth the cost.
 It works wonderfully for designs with a lot of detail and a lot of lines (like mine) or for stitching onto dark fabrics.
 It makes stitching easier by stabilizing your fabric, so it's good for stretch-knit fabrics (like tees), or felt.
 It's basically an 8.5x11 sheet of stabilizer that you can put right into your printer.
 Your design prints right onto it.
 Then just peel off the paper backing – the backside is sticky – and press it onto your fabric.
 Stitch right through both layers.
 Once you are done, soak it in a shallow pan of water, and the stabilizer dissolves away!
 It's fantastic stuff.

 There are at least a couple of different brands to look for: